 Long-time gardeners sometimes forget that new gardeners might not yet know the nuances of some phrases.
 There are still some of my grandmother’s gardening phrases floating around in my head that I have yet to decipher, however the last few years in my own garden have provided me with several “aha moments”.
 Imagine my disappointment learning what “bolt” (describing a plant that has gone to seed prematurely) actually meant.

-This is a common challenge for many gardeners and one I’ve heard many a curse about over the years.
-Those curses tend to be heard around this time of year, with the first tomatoes of the season when they are approximately half of their full size.
+Blossom End Rot is a common challenge for many gardeners and one I’ve heard many frustrations about over the years.
+Those frustrations tend to come around this time of year, with the first tomatoes of the season when they are approximately half of their full size.

 If you are struggling with any of these challenges, don’t let it discourage you from trying again.
 You are not alone in this, we are all gardeners and we are all learning all the time.
 These are some of the most common challenges that all of us face: